 2. Foam Board Insulation

 Foam board insulation is comprised of polystyrene, a transparent thermoplastic material similar to styrofoam.
 These boards can be cut and shaped into different sizes and placed in just about any part of a house.
-Normally, they are used to prevent the transfer of heat through structural elements like wood or steel.
+Normally, they are used to prevent the transfer of heat through structural elements like wood or steel Contact for similer services.

 Unlike fiberglass insulation, these foam boards generally deter water and are relatively effective at blocking the transfer of heat.
 Foam board insulation is also among the less expensive insulation options, and it is somewhat water resistant, blocks heat transfer well, and is marginally inexpensive.